CMB-S4/s4mapbasedsims/202305_dc0/README.md

 * Websky Radio galaxies have a few sources which have fluxes which are much brigther than in Planck maps, this is due to having a statistical realization without a cut.
 These sources will need masking, we plan to provide a suitable mask as part of the release.
 See [the relevant issue](https://github.com/CMB-S4/s4mapbasedsims/issues/23)
 * Websky Radio galaxies emission is not polarized, this is not realistic, see [the relevant issue in the PySM repository](https://github.com/galsci/pysm/issues/162)
 * [Spikes in Synchrotron at high ell](https://github.com/CMB-S4/s4mapbasedsims/issues/29) if Galaxy is not masked.
 This should not affect much analysis, the galactic plane is always masked.
+* See the notice in the Summary about the meaning of top-hat bandpasses

 ## Feedback